-Increasing need for retirement and elderly housing - Approximately 21.4% of the city's residents are at or near retirement age.
+Senior Housing - Approximately 21.4% of the city's residents are at or near retirement age.
 This age group experienced considerable growth in the city from 2000 to 2008 at a time when there were few noticeable changes in development patterns that anticipate retired/elderly needs.
-At this time, only four assisted living centers operate within the city and there are few affordable senior housing opportunities.
+At this time, only four assisted living centers operate within the city and there are few affordable senior housing opportunities The City will continue to support active senior housing located near walkable, mixed use areas.
 Aging in place - As the "Baby Boom" population ages, there is a need to find ways to encourage seniors to continue to live in Alpharetta.
 Retention of this demographic can help the social, cultural and economic well-being of the community.